Structural Properties of Bichromatic Non-crossing Matchings: Orbits and their properties

-\begin{property} If a set $\pij$ is such that the number of points in $\pij$ of the same color as $i$ is not larger than the number of points of the other color, then $o(i) \in \p{i+1}{j}$.
+\begin{proposition} If a set $\pij$ is such that the number of points in $\pij$ of the same color as $i$ is not larger than the number of points of the other color, then $o^+(i) \in \p{i+1}{j}$.

-If a set $\pij$ is such that the number of points in $\pij$ of the same color as $j$ is not larger than the number of points of the other color, then $o^{-1}(j) \in \p{i}{j-1}$. \end{property} \begin{proof} W.l.o.g.~assume that $i$ is red.
+If a set $\pij$ is such that the number of points in $\pij$ of the same color as $j$ is not larger than the number of points of the other color, then $o^-(j) \in \p{i}{j-1}$. \end{proposition} \begin{proof} W.l.o.g.~assume that $i$ is red.
 We observe the difference between the number of red points and the number blue points in $\p{i}{k}$, as $k$ goes from $i$ to $j$.
 In the beginning, when $k = i$, this difference is $1$, and at the end, when $k = j$ the difference is at most 0.
 In each step this difference changes by $1$, so the first time this difference is $0$, the point $k$ must be blue.
-This is the first time the set $\p{i}{k}$ is balanced, so $o(i) = k \in \p{i+1}{j}$.
+This is the first time the set $\p{i}{k}$ is balanced, and hence $o^+(i) = k \in \p{i+1}{j}$.

-The second part of the property is proven analogously. \end{proof}
+The second part of the proposition is proven analogously. \end{proof}